sil-car/ocr/Training.md

 ### Fonts and font styles

-All the fonts used for image generation for training can be found in [scripts/generate-training-data.py](scripts/generate-training-data.py) or by passing the '-c' option to the command:
+All the fonts used for image generation for training can be found in [data/Latin_afr/fonts.txt](data/Latin_afr/fonts.txt) or by passing the '-c' option to the command:
 ```bash
 (env) $ ./scripts/generate-training-data.py -c
 ```

-Several font families have been tested, including various SIL fonts, as well as common Microsoft, Android, and Open Source fonts.
-In the end, all of the following fonts were discarded after proving to be unable to render at least some of the combined glyphs:
-- ~Andika New Basic~
-- ~Arial~
-- ~Carlito~
-- ~Comic Sans MS~
-- ~Liberation Sans~
-- ~Noto Sans/Serif~
-- ~Times New Roman~

 ### Character selection during image generation